-- a Before exercising the Power of General Competence, a meeting of the full Council shall have passed a resolution to confirm it has satisfied the prescribed statutory criteria required to qualify as an eligible parish council. - b The Council's period of eligibility begins on the date that the resolution under standing order 26 (a) above was made and must be re-confirmed on the day of the annual meeting of the council that takes place in a year of ordinary elections.
+- a Before exercising the Power of General Competence, a meeting of the full Council shall have passed a resolution to confirm it has satisfied the prescribed statutory criteria required to qualify as an eligible parish council. - b The Council's period of eligibility begins on the date that the resolution under standing order 27 (a) above was made and must be re-confirmed on the day of the annual meeting of the council that takes place in a year of ordinary elections. - After the expiry of its preceding period of eligibility, the council continues to be an eligible council solely for the purpose of completing any activity undertaken in the exercise of the Power of General Competence which was not completed before the expiry of the Council's preceding period of eligibility referred to in standing order 27(b) above.